-I received an e-mail purporting to be from PayPal earlier in December asking me to update my card details that were registered on my PayPal account.
+I received an e-mail purporting to be from PayPal asking me to update my card details that were registered on my PayPal account.
 I didn’t think too much of as I never use my PayPal account and the card details were probably obsolete.
-The e-mail and link to what appeared to be a genuine PayPal site gave no inkling at the time that it was anything other than legitimate.
+The e-mail and link to what appeared to be a genuine PayPal site appeared to be genuine.

-Suffice to say, I got a text message at 10.10pm on Christmas Eve when I was on holiday in Spain to say that I needed to pay money in to my account to avoid going overdrawn.
-Over £2,100 was taken by virtue of dozens of small transactions in Malaysian Ringgits.
+HSBC texted me at 10.10pm on Christmas Eve when I was on holiday in Spain to say that I needed to pay money in to my account to avoid going overdrawn.
+Over £2,100 was taken via dozens of small transactions in Malaysian Ringgits.
 I rang HSBC fraud in India and my card was cancelled with the fraudulent transactions reversed and that was that, or so I thought.

-Fast forward to 28th December 2018 when I checked my account balance on my phone in Spain, only to find another £720 had been taken from my account with dozens of the same transactions dated 27th December.
+I checked my account balance a few days later on my phone in Spain, only to find another £720 had been taken from my account with dozens of the same transactions dated 27th December.

-This led me to ring HSBC fraud in India who couldn’t see what I could see and insisted that all of the money I was owed had been repaid to me.
+I rang HSBC fraud in India who insisted that all of the money I was owed had been repaid to me.
 The Fraud and Investigations Team and 3 staff members couldn’t find the ‘Display More Transactions’ button on their screens that would enable them to see that only a partial refund had been made.
 I was told that I would have to visit my branch on my return to the UK to resolve it.

-I was offered £50 as a goodwill gesture to compensate me for the inconvenience and stress, which I was happy with as it was partly my fault in falling for it in the first place.
+I was offered £50 as a goodwill gesture to compensate me for the inconvenience and stress.
+I was happy with that as it was partly my fault in falling for it in the first place.
 Nevertheless, it’s worrying to think that I could have been away on holiday for much longer and out of pocket with nobody to assist me until I returned to the UK.